Overview of IT resources at EMBL and in the GB department: A guide for new GB members

 - Maintenance of servers

-- If you maintain your own server, we also might be able to help you solving issues ; but here the IT is certainly your first interlocutor.
+- If you maintain your own server, we also might be able to help you solving issues ; but here the ITS page is most likely your first interlocutor.

 - Web Applications and Application Set-up Service